Emmanuelkimutai/alx-higher_level_programming/0x0D-SQL_introduction/README.md

-Write a script that lists all records of the table Write a script that lists all records with a score >=0 in the table Write a script that updates the score in the table
+Write a script that lists all records of the table Write a script that lists all records with a score >=0 in the table Write a script that updates the score in the table Write a script that removes all records with score